mueslo/openwrt_hass_devicetracker/README.md

 Once the package is installed, you can modify `/etc/config/hass-tracker` to your liking and start/enable the service via `service hass-tracker start` and `service hass-tracker enable`.
 If you would like to use HTTPS, simply start your host string with the `https://` protocol specifier.

-### Authentication

-Due to auth changes in Home Assistant 0.78 there are now two authentication methods, the new and preferred option being a [long-lived access token](https://developers.home-assistant.io/docs/en/auth_api.html#long-lived-access-token) that can be generated from the web UI.
-The deprecated API password method continues to work as long you have an API password set.
-If both are configured, token auth will be preferred.
+Authentication is done via a [long-lived access token](https://developers.home-assistant.io/docs/en/auth_api.html#long-lived-access-token) that can be generated from the web UI.
+This token needs to be set in the configuration file in the field `token`.

 ## Note on missed events